ParadoxGameConverters/ImperatorToCK3/README.md

 - Bronze Age Reborn mod team (https://steamcommunity.com/sharedfiles/filedetails/?id=3232096613) and Svanley - Hattian religion, Elamite religion
 - កាបូន26 - Help with mapping Terra Indomita cultures to Asia Expansion Project
 - Nezaros, author of the Rajas of Asia mod for CK3 (https://steamcommunity.com/sharedfiles/filedetails/?id=2509174436) - Permission to use the Samre culture from their mod
-- tanner918 - Data files, mostly for the Terra Indomita -> Rajas of Asia conversion
+- tanner918 - Data files and compatching for new CK3 and mod versions
 - ciurlys - Definition of mithra_religion, the Iranian cult of Mithra
 - Astures - Help with debugging The Fallen Eagle crashes